 It is always recommended to get the latest version of the following software to view documents and media content on the web.

 Acrobat PDF (Portable Document Format) files are all over the web they used to distribute documents.
-There are other PDF viewers you can get but you should have the acrobat viewer.
+There are other PDF viewers, but you should have the Acrobat viewer.
 Our library reserves are mostly in PDF format.

-Microsoft Silverlight is Microsofts answer to Adobe Flash.
-Because it is backed by Microsoft you can be sure pages at Microsoft will use it and some othe places will adopt it.
-Don’t worry about Adobe Flash though they are the most used moving image display software by far.
+Microsoft Silverlight is Microsoft’s answer to Adobe Flash.
+Because it is backed by Microsoft you can be sure pages at Microsoft will use it and some other places will adopt it.
+Don’t worry about Adobe Flash though, they are the most used moving image display software by far.

-QuickTime is the original Apple computing video format and it also has some special videos that can only be viewed with QuickTime Player
+QuickTime is the original Apple computing video format, and some videos can only be viewed with QuickTime Player